michal-franc/michal-franc.github.io/_posts/series/net-sorting/2018-07-16-net-sorting-part3.md

 series: net-sorting
 image: net-sorting/part3.png
 permalink: /blog/net-internals-sorting-part3
 summary: Third part of the series.
-Discussing managed vs unmanaged world and how does communication happen beetwen them.
+Discussing managed vs unmanaged world and how does communication happen between them.
 ---
-Todo:
-- summary dla part 3
-- gramarrly

 {% include toc.html %}

-Last part ended with a `sneak peak` of a `native` code.
+Last part ended with a `sneak peek` of a `native` code.
 This part is going to expand on it.
 We are entering `CLR` world.
 But, first things first.
-Why doing all this complicated stuff and not have `TrySZSort` in managed code ?
-The answer is of course speed, lets look into that.
+Why do all this complicated stuff and not have `TrySZSort` in managed code?
+The answer is of course speed, let's look into that.

 ## Why part of the Sort is in the native code?

-We can easilly check how this code works in managed code.
-It was mentioned before but if you use custom `IComparer` a managed verions of the code is used.
+We can easily check how this code works in managed code.
+It was mentioned before but if you use custom `IComparer` a managed version of the code is used.
 I am going to use `BenchmarkDotNet` to check the difference.
-This library is excellent and beats `Stopwatch` based mentod.
+This library is excellent and beats `Stopwatch` based method.

 ![BenchmarkDotNet](/images/net-sorting/benchmark-dotnet-logo.png "BenchmarkDotNet logo.")
 {: .tofigure }

 Code below defines custom comparer as we need it to force managed version of the sort.
-Then `BenchmarkDotNet` is used to generate a benchmar.
-There are four different runs: unamanged and managed with size of the list from ten to ten thousand.
-Each list contains radnom integers (0-100 range).
+Then `BenchmarkDotNet` is used to generate a benchmark.
+There are four different runs: unmanaged and managed with the size of the list from ten to ten thousand.
+Each list contains random integers (0-100 range).

 {% highlight csharp %}
 internal class CustomIntComparer : IComparer<int>